Song of Solomon 7

 There I will give you my love.

-which I have saved for you, my lover.
+Which I have saved up for you, my beloved.